oonqt/qEon/CODE_OF_CONDUCT.md

  address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
-* Removing original credits when forking.
+* Removing original credits when copying
+* Reselling Rbot

 ## Our Responsibilities